Directional Tutorial¶

 102 Discrete Tangent Bundles¶

-This example shows a Cartesian field computed (with the power field method described in Example 301 on either a vertex-based tangent bundle, or a face-based tangent bundle, to highlight the flexibility of choosing a discretization.
+This example shows a Cartesian field computed (with the power-field method described in Example 301) on either a vertex-based tangent bundle or a face-based tangent bundle.
+This highlights the flexibility of choosing a discretization.
 The relevant code segments are:

 directional::readOBJ(TUTORIAL_SHARED_PATH "/elephant.obj", mesh);